neok/oioi-documentation/docs/calls/session_start.rst

         * ``"rfid"``
         * ``"username"``

-        .. warning:: For a session stop request, it is usually required that the ``"identifier-type"`` **must** be ``"evco-id"``.
+        .. warning:: For a session start request, it is usually required that the ``"identifier-type"`` **must** be ``"evco-id"``.

     identifier